zsoumya/LenovoKeyboardBacklight/readme.md

 - Source: Power-Troubleshooter
 - Event ID: 1

-More info on this can be foind at:
+More info on this can be found at:
 - https://sumtips.com/how-to/run-program-windows-wakes-up-sleep-hibernate/
 - https://superuser.com/questions/84442/trigger-task-scheduler-in-windows-7-when-computer-wakes-up-from-sleep-hibernate